OpenSees Cloud

 doing so, avoided a lot of complication with applying the

 mass-proportional loads.
-But now, the UniformExcitation
+But now, the UniformExcitation makes the load

 application much easier for any size model.